-Post modernism and social constructionism challenge the traditional approach to psychotherapy and McNamee/Gergen 1994 give an indication of the geographical breadth of contributors to social constructionist therapy of which SFBT is one model.
-Social constructionism provides the opportunity for reflection that opens up understanding to multiple realities.
+Postmodernism and social constructionism challenge the traditional approach to psychotherapy and McNamee/Gergen 1994 to indicate the geographical breadth of contributors to social constructionist therapy of which SFBT is one model.
+Social constructionism provides the opportunity for reflection that opens up an understanding of multiple realities.
 Significant to the development of constructionist therapy is the fact that many postmodernist thinkers have been influential in the development of communication and language and its relationship to identity.

 “In the postmodernist conception identity is largely shaped by the social context in which we operate.
 However this is not a narrowly defined or fixed social context, but rather a fluid and developing social context------For postmodernists there is no core self, no essential “I” at the centre of our being.
 Instead what we have is a flow of activity interactions and communications.”
 Thompson 2003p27